Marissa Paternoster: Early life

-Recording career
+Music

 Sleater-Kinney influenced her to start a band with bassist Mike Abbate and drummer Jarrett Dougherty in 2005.
-In a 2012 list, she was named the 77th greatest guitarist of all time by Spin magazine.
+She was named the 77th greatest guitarist of all time by Spin magazine in 2012, and the 150th greatest guitarist of all time by Rolling Stone in 2023.

+Artwork and writing

+Marissa's art is included on album covers, posters, skateboard graphics, murals, and advertisements.
+Marissa's art has been shown in galleries including Space 1026 and Commonweal Gallery.
+She has published collections of her artwork through Don Giovanni Records.

+In 2024 she released her first graphic novel Merriment illustrated by her and written by Joe Steinhardt.

 Personal life

 Paternoster is an out lesbian and has spoken about how bands like Sleater-Kinney gave her the confidence to be a queer woman in music.
 Her go-to karaoke song is Meat Loaf's "Paradise by the Dashboard Light".